Fowler Avenue Connection

 A little consideration

-by Theodore , almost 3 years ago
+by Theodore , over 3 years ago

 Although I understand the desire for increased connectivity which the proposed Fowler Ave extension may provide, it's also essential that the design respect the lives and quality of life of those that live on the proposed extension.
 There seems to be ample space to include a four lane road from Oak to Durston, although I suspect those that live in this area would disagree.
 There appears to be a wide swath of undeveloped land between Oak and Durston that would allow for a four-lane road AND a significant buffer between the road and those that live on this corridor.